Will I have to complete an application form/have an interview?

-You should notify the relevant agency before starting at the bureau if you receive Incapacity Benefit or Employment Support Allowance, Severe Disablement Allowance, Industrial Injuries Disablement Benefit or Carers Allowance.
+You should notify the relevant agency before starting with us if you receive Incapacity Benefit or Employment Support Allowance, Severe Disablement Allowance, Industrial Injuries Disablement Benefit or Carers Allowance.
 We can help you by providing a standard letter confirming:

-- Numbers of hours volunteering undertaken with the bureau
+- Numbers of hours volunteering undertaken with the service

-- Hours spent volunteering at the bureau are unpaid
+- Hours spent volunteering at the service are unpaid

 - Flexibility of volunteering i.e. it cannot be regarded as the same as paid work.